apache/mynewt-mcumgr/protocol.md

-# SMP (Simple Management Protocol) Protocol
+# SMP (Simple Management Protocol) Protocol Notes

 The `mcumgr` SMP server and `mcumgr-cli` SMP client tool ([source](https://github.com/apache/mynewt-mcumgr-cli)) use a custom protocol to send commands and responses between the server and client using a variety of transports (currently TTY serial or BLE).

-The protocol isn't documented but the following information has been inferred from the source code available on Github and using the `-l DEBUG` flag When executing commands.
+The protocol isn't fully documented but the following information has been inferred from the source code available on Github and using the `-l DEBUG` flag When executing commands.